jason-shoe/clover-nodejs-sdk/src/api/README.md

-# cloverr-nodejs-sdk
+# clover-nodejs-sdk

-> **⚠️ Disclaimer: This is an unofficial, community-maintained SDK for the Relay Delivery API.
-It is not officially affiliated with or endorsed by Relay Delivery.**
+> **⚠️ Disclaimer: This is an unofficial, community-maintained SDK for the Clover API.
+It is not officially affiliated with or endorsed by Clover Delivery.**

-Node.js SDK for Relay Delivery API
+Node.js SDK for Clover API

 ## Installation